-- Develop the science, techniques and tools for adjustable autonomy for autonomous AI agents.
-In particular, equip autonomous agents with the ability to understand when certain decisions that it could take on its own are questionable or unethical, and human supervision should be required. - Develop a computational theory of mind that considers mental attitudes such as beliefs, knowledge, goals, intentions, capabilities, emotions, and integrates them in a computational effective fashion into autonomous acting. - Enable the broad, safe, and efficient use of AutoAI techniques across all sectors of industry and society, especially in contexts where limited AI expertise is available (SMEs, public administration, ...).
+- Develop human interpretable formalisms to enable synergistic collaboration between humans and machines w.r.t. the criteria of being explainable, safe, robust, fair, accountable; and develop standards and metrics to quantify the grade to which these criteria are satisfied. - Develop methods for integrating model-based and data-driven approaches to autonomous acting. - Develop a broad range of AutoAl benchmarks to facilitate development and critical assessment of AutoAl techniques and systems. - Expand current AutoAl techniques to better meet the demands of real-world applications, including multiple interacting design objectives (with aspects of trustworthiness), scalability, scope and ease of use. - Develop integrated representations and frameworks for learning, reasoning and optimisation based on probability, logic, neural networks, ontologies, knowledge graphs and constraints. - LONG TERM - Develop the science, techniques and tools for adjustable autonomy for autonomous Al agents.
+In particular, equip autonomous agents with the ability to understand when certain decisions that it could take on its own are questionable or unethical, and human supervision should be required. - Develop a computational theory of mind that considers mental attitudes such as beliefs, knowledge, goals, intentions, capabilities, emotions, and integrates them in a computational effective fashion into autonomous acting. - Enable the broad, safe, and efficient use of AutoAI techniques across all sectors of industry and society, especially in contexts where limited AI expertise is available (SMEs, public administration, ...). - Develop a unifying theory and framework of learning, reasoning and optimisation that that bridges the gap between the data- and knowledge-driven and the symbolic and subsymbolic approaches in Al.